coder/docs/admin/audit.md

   deletion, workspace deletion)
 - `login`: a user logs in via basic authentication or OIDC, with Coder exchanging a token as a result
-- `open`: a user opened a workspace using an IDE through the browser
+- `open`: a user opened a workspace using the Code Web IDE through the browser.
+JetBrains Projector IDEs do not show yet for this action.
-- `ssh`: a user opened a web terminal or used SSH to access Coder
+- `ssh`: a user opened a web terminal to access Coder
 - `stop`: a user manually stopped a workspace
 - `uncordon`: a workspace provider became available for new workspace creation requests.